angelazhang8/DictationTrepidation/README.md

-# CSgame
-Objective to help people learn Chinese characters in order for them to not fail their Chinese school dictations.
+A game that helps you learn Chinese characters by having you draw them